The Syrian Crisis

 The top three resettlement states in the U.S. for Syrian refugees are Michigan, California, and Texas.
 In Michigan, metropolitan Detroit is home to one of the largest Arab populations outside the Middle East and has a large Syrian-American community.
 In California, Syrian refugees have mainly resettled in San Diego and Sacramento.
 In Texas, resettlement is distributed across the major cities Houston, Austin, and Fort Worth.

-Help plant the seeds
+Help plant the seeds for future stability.

-More than $137 million in relief supplies
+More than $400 million in relief supplies shipped.

-To respond to the crisis, MFA and its partners have delivered more than $137 million of relief supplies into hard-to-reach areas inside Syria and refugee camps along the border.
+To respond to the crisis, MFA and its partners have delivered more than $400 million of relief supplies into hard-to-reach areas inside Syria and refugee camps along the border.

 MFA works closely with its trusted NGO partners on the ground in Syria to identify the precise relief needed.
 Then, MFA and its network of partner organizations determine how to best fill the need.
-MFA projects range from supporting hospitals with urgently-needed medical supplies to providing warm clothing for the cold winter months.
+MFA projects range from supporting hospitals with urgently-needed medical supplies to providing tents and warm clothing for the cold winter months.